RichDeBourke/simple-f3-multi-lang-site/README.md

 #### Multi-language support

-While the content for the [demo site](http://sbf-testing.byethost7.com) is in English, the demo does has Chinese and Korean pages to demonstrate the multi-language operation.
+While the content for the [demo site](http://sbf-testing.byethost7.com) is in English, the demo does have Chinese and Korean pages to demonstrate the multi-language operation.
 The Chinese and Korean home pages were created from the English home page using Google Translate.
 The remainder of the Chinese and Korean pages, which are provided only to demonstrate the navigation, just have Google translations of the English pages' titles and descriptions.

 ## Additional features for 2022